eddierl/ziggisync/README.md

-ziggysync
+ziggisync
 =========

-ZiggySync will sync your Ziggy with Google Calendar
+ZiggiSync will sync your Ziggi to Google Calendar

 It runs on Google scripts (https://script.google.com)

-Doesn't support the new version of Ziggy.
+Doesn't support the new version of Ziggi.